haber-viacheslav/phonebook/README.md

-# Contacts Book
+# Phonebook

-> The "Contacts Book" project is a web application for storing and managing a
+> The "Phonebook" project is a web application for storing and managing a list
-> list of contacts.
+> of contacts.
 It is built using React, Redux and React Router.
 Emotion and
 > Material UI libraries are used for styling.
 Redux Toolkit is used for data
 > handling and state management.
 Axios library is used for API communication.
 > Yup, yup-phone libraries are used for form validation.
 React-Icons,